Ethical and Malpractice Policies

 Manuscripts containing original material are accepted for consideration if neither the article nor any part of its essential substance, tables, or figures has been or will be published or submitted elsewhere before appearing in the IJN (in part or in full, in other words, or the same words, in English or another language), and will not be submitted elsewhere unless rejected by the Journal or withdrawn by the author.
 (This restriction is exclusive of abstracts of the Work submitted for presentation to learned societies and scholarly forums.)
 Simultaneous submissions of the same article to multiple journals are prohibited.
 If an author violates this requirement or engages in similar misconduct, the IJN's Editorial Board may reject the manuscript or impose a moratorium on the acceptance of new manuscripts from the author.
 If it deems the misconduct sufficiently serious, the Editorial Board can refer the matter for investigation to the author's academic institution or hospital or to the appropriate state or local disciplinary body.
 A letter of permission is required for all material that has been published previously or is "in press" by another journal.
 It is the responsibility of the author to request permission from the publisher for any material that is being reproduced.
 This requirement applies to text, illustrations, and tables.
 These permissions must be supplied to the IJN upon submission of the article, along with ample acknowledgment of the source of the materials in the legend and/or text.

-To reiterate, any previously published material (including material published in foreign-language, open access, or e-journals) that is included in a submission to the IJN needs to:
+To reiterate, any previously published material (including material published in foreign-language, open-access, or e-journals) that is included in a submission to the IJN needs to:

 a) Reference the original publication of the previously published material.